marcusbiermann/marcusbiermann.github.io/site/content/_index.md

     link: https://drive.google.com/file/d/1RYoCw_iD6k8LoRMNadmCmTP0tDkJtl8U/view?usp=sharing
-    description: This article analyzes acknowledgments from over 2,000 top economics journal publications, showing that seminar presentations are concentrated at 12 elite institutions, primarily in the Americas.
+    description: This article analyzes acknowledgments from over 2,000 top economics journal publications, showing that seminar presentations are concentrated at 12 top institutions, primarily in the Americas.
 Significant associations are found between presenting at Harvard and publishing in the Quarterly Journal of Economics (QJE), and between presenting at the University of Chicago and publishing in the Journal of Political Economy